 Death benefits can include value protection, a guarantee period or a joint life annuity.
 If you do not add any death benefits to your annuity, nothing will be payable to your loved ones after your death.

-Payments under a guarantee period may be subject to inheritance tax if the payments are included in the annuitant's estate and not assigned to a trust.
+Payments under a guarantee period may be subject to inheritance tax if they are part of the annuitant's estate and not assigned to a trust.
 If the annuity amount takes the value of the estate above the £325,000 inheritance tax threshold, tax charges may apply.

 The LSDBA applies to the non-taxable part of most lump sums paid from a registered scheme.
 This includes any defined lump sum death benefits insured under a death in service insurance policy.

 This means an individual’s LSDBA is reduced each time they receive a relevant non-taxable lump sum from a registered scheme.
-Following their death any uncrystallised funds and defined lump sum death benefits, as well as any death benefits payable from any other pension savings they may have, will also be tested against the remaining allowance.
-Any part of the defined lump sum death benefit above the LSDBA, is taxed as income at the marginal rate of the person, or persons, receiving the benefit.
+After their death, any uncrystallised funds and defined lump sum death benefits, along with death benefits from any other pension savings, will be tested against the remaining allowance.
+Any part of the defined lump sum death benefit above the LSDBA, is taxed as income at the recipient’s marginal rate.
+Individuals with Fixed Protection or other forms of protection may have a higher LSDBA.

 Tax rules and regulations are subject to change and how they impact you will depend on your personal circumstances.